voldsman/mockboard/README.md

 This started as a SaaS idea I was working on with some folks using Elixir.
 When the team fell apart, I still needed the tool, so I rebuilt the parts that actually mattered to me using Java (Spring Boot) + Vue.

-I use this daily.
-My friend uses it too and keeps telling me what's broken or missing, so I add features when I have time.

-Figured I would put it out there in case it helps someone else who needs a simple, containerized mock server.
+Figured I would open-source in case it helps someone else who needs a simple, containerized mock server.

 ### 🏗 Architecture
 Main goal: Keep it lightweight.
 Minimal dependencies.

 It's simple to use, but under the hood it's designed to handle a lot of traffic on cheap hardware.

-- Java 21 Virtual Threads  - handles tons of concurrent requests
+- Virtual Threads  - handles tons of concurrent requests
-- Cache-first (Caffeine) - reads/writes hit the cache, not the database, so responses are fast
+- Cache-first (Caffeine) - reads hit the cache, not the database, so responses are fast
-- Async persistence - changes get queued and written to H2 in the background
+- Async persistence - mock execution get queued, deduplicated and written to H2 in the background
-- Custom event queue - UI changes go through FIFO, mock executions get deduplicated to avoid spam

 >You might ask - why such architecture for a tool?
 >